 Note: The Sample Data tab is empty if no sample data has been loaded into the policy or if the database query did not succeed.
-See also "Configuring the Data Source in Database Policies" on page 126.
+See also "Configuring the Data Source in Database Policies" on page 129.

-6. Optionally, use the Mappings tab to add mapping definitions to the attribute boxes.
+6. Optional.
+Use the Mappings tab to add mapping definitions to the attribute boxes.

-Mappings are custom variables that you define in the Mappings page (see also "Configuring Mappings in Database Policies" on page 131).
+Mappings are custom variables that you define in the Mappings page.
+For more information, see "Configuring Mappings in Database Policies (Events and Metrics Only)" on page 133.

-<\$MAP(<custom\variable>)> where <custom\variable> is the map name of the variable (for example, <\$MAP(mapSEVERITY)>).
+<\$MAP(<custom_variable>)> where <custom_variable> is the map name of the variable (for example, <\$MAP(mapSEVERITY)>).